irenekb/RRI-3D/README.md

 # Modeling the formation of RNA-RNA interactions in 3D

 ## Background and Motivation
   <div>Interactions between RNAs are an essential mechanism in cell regulation processes in all domains of life.
 In many cases, knowledge of the secondary (2D) structure is sufficient to understand the function of an RNA.
-There are already computationally efficient 2D tools for predicting reasonably accurate RNA structures,which can easily be embedded in a 3D tertiary structure.
+There are already computationally efficient 2D tools for predicting reasonably accurate RNA structures, which can easily be embedded in a 3D tertiary structure.
 However, if there are interactions or pseudoknots in the structure, predictions may be sterically infeasible or kinetically inaccessible, which is particularly important if we want to observe RNA-RNA interaction trajectories.</div>
   <br />

 ## THE PIPELINE
-  <div>Our computational pipeline can be used to decide whether pseudoknots or interactions proposed by 2D prediction are indeed sterically feasible and kinetically accessible.
-While 3D modelling of RNAs remains computationally challenging, our designed pipeline is efficient by using coarse-grained representations to model 3D conformational changes as a series of small steps.
-At the end the models can be translated back to an atomic resolution, providing a detailed insight into the structural dynamics of a kissing hairpin formation.</div> <br />
+  <div>This computational pipeline can be used to decide whether pseudoknots or interactions proposed by 2D prediction are indeed sterically feasible and kinetically accessible.
+While 3D modelling of RNAs remains computationally challenging, the designed pipeline is efficient by using coarse-grained representations to model 3D conformational changes as a series of small steps.
+At the end the models can be translated back to an atomic resolution, providing a detailed insight into the structural dynamics of an RNA interaction formation.</div> <br />

   <img src="pipeline_overview.png" alt="Overview">

 #### <strong>QUICKSTART WITH AN EXAMPLE</strong>
-To get a quick overview of the pipeline or to test if the pipeline and all dependencies are set up correctly some example interactions are provided (<code>/examples/</code>).
+To get a quick overview of the pipeline and to test if the pipeline and all dependencies are set up correctly some example interactions are provided (<code>/examples/</code>).
 The following <a href="#dependency">dependencies</a> are needed to start the pipeline.
-To start the pipeline, different parameters are needed, given in a file (<a href="#inputdat"><code>inputvalues.dat</code></a>, e.g. see in the respective example folder).
-Before starting, the paths to Ernwin, SimRNA and the pipeline itself must be updated.
+To start the pipeline, several parameters are needed, given in a file (<a href="#inputdat"><code>inputvalues.dat</code></a>, e.g. see in the respective example folder).
+Before starting, the paths to Ernwin, SimRNA and the pipeline itself must be updated in the <code>inputvalues.dat</code> file.

  Start the test interaction expansion with: <br />
 <code>./start.sh examples/from_2D/test/inputvalues_test.dat</code>